pashtari/factorizer/model_zoo/deconver_brats23/docs/README.md

 # Deconver for Brain Tumor Segmentation

-This repository provides a MONAI bundle for Deconver to perform 3D volumetric segmentation of brain tumor subregions from multi-parametric MRI (mpMRI) scans.
+This repository provides a MONAI bundle for Deconver [1] to perform 3D volumetric segmentation of brain tumor subregions from multi-parametric MRI (mpMRI) scans.
 It uses data from the [BraTS 2023 - Adult Glioma Challenge](https://www.synapse.org/Synapse:syn51156910/).
-The model is detailed in [this paper](https://www.sciencedirect.com/science/article/pii/S1361841522003346).

 ## Overview